Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 **Encapsulation:**
-Wrapping up of implementation of variables, methods and components  in a class.
+- Wrapping up of implementation of variables, methods and components  in a class.
 Hiding internal impl of a class and its data members.
+- This is done, so that the child classes or others cannot access it.
+To do this one has to mark methods and member variables as private and now they become hidden from everyone else except, methods] in same class

 Example

 -------------------------------------------------------------------------------------------------------------------------------------